Scholarships & Fellowships

 In addition to the Academic Scholarships, eligible students may apply for Professional Development Scholarships to be considered for partial funding to attend the following: Nebraska Grazing Conference, Nebraska Range Short Course (offered even-numbered years only) and Nebraska Ranch Practicum.

 Students may complete one application, which will be considered for all appropriate Center for Grassland Studies scholarships.
-The application must be completed online and submitted by February 14.
-Notification of scholarship awards will be made by March 15.
+The application must be completed online and submitted by March 15.
+Notification of scholarship awards will be made in April.

 Please contact our office with any questions: